jonathanwilsonami/OR568_ML_Project/README.md

 To add your own work, simply create and maintain your notebooks inside your **own named directory** under the appropriate language folder (e.g., `shared-notebooks/notebooks/<your-name>/python/` or `.../r/`).
 As long as you keep your files within your designated directory, they will be automatically picked up and rendered in the Quarto site—no additional configuration is needed.
 This keeps contributions organized, prevents conflicts, and ensures the site builds cleanly for everyone.

 Also, don't delete the index.qmd.
 That was added to overcome a Windows related bug.
+Got to love Windows!
+Or not.

 ### Shared Data File (S3-Based Workflow)

-To keep our work consistent, reproducible, and streamlined, we are using a **single shared dataset stored in S3** as the source of truth for this project.
-This dataset is **not checked into the Git repository** and is instead downloaded and cached locally using the provided `load_flight_data` functions (available in both R and Python).
+To keep our data centralized, we are using a **single shared data store in S3** as the source of truth for this project.
+This dataset is **not checked into the Git repository** and is instead downloaded from S3 to your local machine and cached locally using the provided `load_flight_data` functions (available in both R and Python).
 Everyone should use this function to load data rather than manually downloading or creating separate versions of the dataset.
 This ensures that all analyses, models, and visualizations are built on the same foundation and that the Quarto site renders correctly for everyone.

 If you need to perform **feature engineering or create new datasets**, please do so within your own scripts or pipeline code—do not create standalone data files that others cannot access.
 Any data files that are not reproducible or not available to the team will break the site when others try to render it.
 The expectation is that all transformations are reproducible from the shared dataset using code.
-In the future, additional datasets will also be stored in S3 and accessed in the same way, continuing this pattern of centralized, reproducible data access.

 I've provided some examples of how to set this up but the following is an example (might change over time):